OPEOLUWA250/Campus-Guide/proposal.md

 ## Project Overview

- Campus Guide is a web-based mapping solution that enhances campus navigation by ensuring universities and colleges have accurate, up-to-date OpenStreetMap (OSM) data.
-Built using React and React Map GL, the tool allows administrators and students to easily map campus features like lecture halls, hostels, cafeterias, and pathways.
-It will include an intuitive interface for data contribution, verification, and feedback—ensuring community involvement and OSM data quality.
-The project will also create mapping workflows and guides tailored for campus mapping initiatives.
+ Campus Guide is a web and mobile-based mapping solution that enhances campus navigation by ensuring universities and colleges have accurate, up-to-date OpenStreetMap (OSM) data.
+The web platform is built using React and React Map GL, while the mobile application is developed using React Native.
+The mobile app integrates OSM point geocoding via Photon (photon.komoot.io) and uses the Mapbox Directions API for routing between campus locations.
+Users can search for buildings, facilities, or landmarks and receive turn-by-turn walking directions

 ## Source Code